Blosc/c-blosc/README.rst

   $ cmake -DCMAKE_INSTALL_PREFIX=your_install_prefix_directory ..

+CMake allows to configure Blosc in many different ways, like prefering internal or external sources for compressors or enabling/disabling them.
 Please note that configuration can also be performed using UI tools provided by CMake_ (ccmake or cmake-gui):

 .. code-block:: console

-  $ ccmake ..
+  $ ccmake ..      # run a curses-based interface
-  $ cmake-gui ..
+  $ cmake-gui ..   # run a graphical interface

 Build, test and install Blosc: